 It gets better:

 They also had to reduce by any other equitable factors.
-I argued that because State Farm’s policy was only $100,000, it didn’t compensate Keith fully for his back surgery.
+I argued that State Farm’s $100,000 policy limits didn’t fully compensate Keith fully for his back surgery.
 In other words, I argued that the full settlement value of his injury claim was over $100,000.

 His health insurance company claimed a lien of $4,744.93.
 I got them to accept $1,265.31 to settle their lien.